Official websites use .mil

 Q1: Why does the Air Force want to access my property?

-The update from Minuteman III to the Sentinel ICBMs requires upgrading existing technology launch centers and support facilities.
+The update from Minuteman III to the Sentinel ICBM requires upgrading existing launch centers and support facilities.
 The Air Force needs access to local property for environmental analysis, land surveys, and appraisals.
-In some cases, the Air Force needs access to local property to assess locations for various construction and system deployment needs.
+The Air Force also needs access to local property to assess construction locations and to support construction and system deployment needs.

 Q2: What will my property be used for?

-Your property has the potential to either be used for utility corridors, buried cables or as a location for a GBSD communications tower.
+Your property has the potential to either be used for utility corridors, temporary support sites adjacent to existing sites or as a location for a Sentinel communications tower.

 Q3: What will happen if the Air Force determines it wants to use my property?

-The Air Force will reach out to you well in advance and provide detailed information regarding the desired amount and location of land to be used for the Sentinel program.
-After conducting an appraisal to determine the fair market value, the Air Force may offer to purchase the land (if to be used for a tower location) or to request an easement for temporary access or utility lines.
+The Air Force is utilizing the United States Army Corps of Engineers (USACE) as its purchasing agent.
+A USACE Realty Specialist will reach out to you in advance and provide detailed information regarding the desired amount and location of land to be used for the Sentinel program.
+After conducting an appraisal to determine the fair market value, the basis for just compensation, USACE may offer to purchase the necessary interest in your land to support Sentinel deployment.

-Fair Market value will be determined by an independent professional real estate appraisal in accordance with appropriate state and local regulations.
-The Department of the Air Force, or authorized representative, will use this real estate appraisal as a basis for establishing the value of any real estate transactions.
+Just compensation is generally construed to be the Fair Market value of the property.
+An approved appraisal is generally determined by an independent professional real estate appraiser in accordance with appropriate state and federal regulations.
+The Department of the Air Force, or its authorized representative, will use this real estate appraisal as a basis for establishing the value of any real estate interest.